Mediashare/Spider/README.md

 - The name of your class needs to be the same as the name of the .php file.
 - The entry point for executing modules is the run() function, so it is mandatory to have a run() function in your module.

-Spider executes the run() function when the webpage has just been crawled.
+Spider executes the run() function public when the webpage has just been crawled.
 So you can use the DomCrawler.
 ### Documentation
 DomCrawler is symfony component for DOM navigation for HTML and XML documents.
 You can retrieve [Documentation Here](https://symfony.com/doc/current/components/dom_crawler.html#usage).
 ```php